Synapt1x/MitochondriaModel/StochasticModel/README.md

 The explicit folder contains the functions used for the explicit tau leaping procedure.

 The adaptive folder contains the functions used for the adaptive tau leaping procedure (which alternates between explicit and implicit tau leaping).
 This folder also contains the procedures used in the biological experiments and for matlab programming.

+The adaptive folder contains the most up to date functions.
+The most recent branch is...

+The main program function is SSATestAdaptiveV2.m